my0916/STRT2/TFE-README.md

 ## Requirements
 - Source files (in `src` directory)
   - `sampleclass.txt` : Sample classification with barcode name (1-48) which is used for the transcript assembly.
 Please set "NA" for those samples that are not used for further analysis (e.g. negative controls or outlier samples).
-In the default setting, all samples are classfied as the same class.
+In the default settings, all samples are classfied as the same class.

 ## Example usage
 ```